MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 ### Focus plan weekly email

 After you enroll in a focus plan, the content of the weekly digest email becomes tailored to your participation in the plan.
+It might, for example, remind you to book focus time for days on which none is set aside.

 ### Inline suggestions and other alerts